dusk-network/dusk-protocol/consensus/basics/staking.md

 where $Epoch$ corresponds to a fixed number of blocks defined as [global parameter][cenv] (currently set to $2160$).

 Note that we use the term ***Epoch*** to refer to a specific range of $Epoch$ blocks, starting from height $0$.
-For instance, the 1st Epoch corresponds to blocks $0$ to $Epoch-1$, the 2nd Epoch starts at block $Epoch{\times}2$, and so on.
+For instance, the 1st Epoch corresponds to blocks $0$ to $Epoch-1$, the 2nd Epoch starts at block $Epoch$, and so on.
 As such, "time" in the Dusk blockchain is effectively divided into Epochs, which mark participation in the consensus protocol.

 For instance, the Maturity period of a Stake, after which it becomes eligible, corresponds to the remainder of the Epoch in which the `stake` transaction was included, plus another full Epoch.
 As a consequence, all stakes become eligible at the beginning of a new Epoch.